jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

 Labelling pr_debug callsites
 ============================

-Callsites can also be labelled, using the ``:<name>`` trace-label pseudo-flag, and the following <name>.
-This labels the callsite with that <name>, allowing its later selection and enablement using the "label" keyword.
+Callsites can also be labelled, using the ``:<lbl_name>`` trace-label pseudo-flag, and the following <lbl_name>.
+This labels the callsite with that name, allowing its later selection and enablement using the "label" keyword.
 The default label is "0".

 Labelling Examples:

-  =T       # enable tracing to global/"0" (implicit) =T:0     # enable tracing to global/"0" (explicit)
+  =T:0     # enable tracing to "0"/global explicitly
-  =T:0.    # same, dot terminates name (optional here) =T:0.mf  # same, also set "mf" flags (dot required to terminate name)
+  =T:0.    # same, dot terminates lbl_name (optional here)
+  =T:0.mf  # same, but add "module:func:" prefix to msgs (dot required) =T       # enable tracing to site.label (0 by default)

-  =T:foo    # set labels to foo [#ifopened]_, enable them to tracing/instances/foo
+  =T:foo    # set labels to foo [#ifopened]_, send them to tracing/instances/foo
   =T:foo.mf # same, with "module:function:" prefix

-  =_:foo    # clear all flags, set all labels to foo [#ifopened]_ =:foo     # set labels, touch no flags, since no flags are given =:0       # reset all labels to global trace-buf =:0.      # same, with buf-name termination char (not needed here)
+  =_:foo    # clear all flags, set all labels to foo [#ifopened]_ =:foo     # set labels, touch no flags, since no flags are given =:0       # reset all labels to global trace-buf =:0.      # same (with optional dot)

-Labelling is primarily for tracing, but is syntactically separate, and is allowed independently, since the label keyword can also be used to enable to syslog, or to both.
+Labelling is primarily for mapping into tracing, but is syntactically separate, and is allowed independently, so the label keyword can be used to enable to syslog, or to both.

-  =p:foo    # enable to syslog, independent of foo =pT:foo   # trace to instances/foo, and to syslog
+  =p:foo    # enable to syslog, p ignores foo
+  =pT:foo   # trace to instances/foo, and to syslog

 Debug output to Syslog and/or Tracefs